ramonarellano/signering-docs/source/client-integration/direct-flow.rst

                <polling-queue>custom-queue</polling-queue>
             </direct-signature-job-request>

         A part of the metadata is a set of URLs defined by the element ``exit-urls``.
-These URLs will be used by the signature service to redirect the signer back to the senders portal after completing the signing.
+These URLs will be used by the signature service to redirect the signer back to the sender's portal after completing the signing.
 The following three URLs must be defined:

         -  **completion-url:** The signer is sent here after a successful signing process.
         -  **rejection-url:** The signer is sent here if Undertegner sendes hit hvis *he or she chooses* to cancel the signing process.